 We decided to actually go up the elevator to the top of the tower.
-Tickets are $10 a piece but I think it was money well spent.
+Tickets are $14.50 for adults, but I think it was money well spent.
 We bought our tickets and went inside the structure to stand in line at the elevator.
 On the ground floor, there is a cafe, restrooms, a 4-D theater that you can go in as part of the admission price, and a souvenir shop.
 We stood in line for about 10 minutes and then got on one of the elevators.

 Up to the top, we shot.
 According to the elevator attendant, it was moving at 200 miles per hour.
 Not sure if that is true but that is what he said.
 There is a window so you can see the outside as you go up, but it was crowded so we could not see much.
 The attendant told us that the Tower of the Americas was built in 1986.
 Did I say 1986?
 He said yes.
 I said, you mean 1968 as I knew it was built the year my sister was born!
 He then acknowledged his mistake and we arrived at the top.

 First, we walked around inside the top, looking out the windows that go all the way around the circle.
 You cannot go all the way around inside because there is a very expensive restaurant that is closed with black curtains to the public unless you are eating there.
 Of course, I stuck my camera in there anyway…There is also a small cafe with a few tables and chairs and some restrooms.